Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 JUSTICE (GERMANY)

 This act boast the presence of the singer Michael "Mitch" Schmitt (Paradox) and the drummer Ian Finlay (Running Wild) in the earlier stages of their career.
 Based on "The Descendant", the style is modern power/thrash metal, but surprisingly catchy and well done.
 The songs are mostly mid-paced with a dark and heavy sound.
-The last song is a joke, featuring a very disrespectful treatment of Iron Maiden's "Run To The Hills" (even more offensive than the one of Metallica) in terms of both lyrics and music.
+The last song is a joke featuring a very disrespectful treatment of Iron Maiden's "Run To The Hills" (even more offensive than the one of Metallica) in terms of both lyrics and music.

 "The Hammer Of Justice" is better with a more aggressive approach mixing speedy classic thrashers ("2 Minutes 2 Live", "Ritual in Rhodes") with heavier, mid-paced, modern thrash tracks ("Life Undead"), plus a brutal death metal-ish short, less-than-1-min outburst "Shrabbzih Myisel", and a cool cover of Twisted Sister's "Street Justice" at the end.
 The only complaint are the low-tuned death-ish vocals which are the dominating ones; the other, the clean ones which spring up from time to time, are much more fitting to the music.

 The debut EP is dark stomping affair with power and proto-thrash "duelling" for domination on a solid mid-paced, classic-sounding, background which may wear thin at some point since the guys very seldom liven things up with the casual more intense rhythm.
-There are adherences to the balllad and as a whole at this early stage the band seemed to not be very fond of thrash.
-Kudos should be paid to the singer, tough: his attached warm clean tone is by all means the highlight here.
+There are adherences to the ballad, and as a whole at this early stage the band seemed to not be very fond of thrash.
+Kudos should be paid to the singer, though: his attached warm clean tone is by all means the highlight here.

 Name The Never EP, 1993